ashstevens-dev/react-grocery-list/README.md

 # react-grocery-list
 Simple React grocery list app.
-Features a filtered user input for adding items, a done state, quantity manipulation, a remove button with a confirmation modal, and JSON data download.
-Stores the data in LocalStorage.
+Features include:
+* Filtered user input for adding items (allows alphanumeric, ampersands, single quotes, hyphens, and spaces)
+* Done state for marking items off the list
+* Quantity manipulation
+* Remove button with an attached confirmation modal
+* Data stored in/saved to the browser's LocalStorage
+* JSON data download (for development purposes - in case a dev would want to take the data and use it elsewhere)

 ## Use create-react-app
 Make a directory for your project.
 CD into it using command line.
 Then install React using npm or yarn.